mkirchner/hamt/README.md

 ### Setup: the `minunit` framework and out first test

 `hamt` uses the `minunit` testing framework for unit testing.
-The implementation fits in a single header file, in our case: `minunit.h`:
+Minunit is a very minimalistic framework and its implementation fits on a single page of a single header file (in our case: `minunit.h`):

 ```c
 #ifndef MINUNIT_H